Edward Mardigian: Armenian community

 In 1984, Mr. Mardigian helped assure the future of the then-forming Armenian Assembly of America by making a contribution to that organizations endowment fund.
 Helen Mardigian is a life Trustee of the Armenian Assembly of America.

 Armenian Church

-The Helen and Edward Mardigian Institute is a highly successful training program for educators, particularly for Sunday school teachers without a professional education background.
+The Helen and Edward Mardigian Institute is a training program for educators, particularly for Sunday school teachers without a professional education background.
 The program helps them reach out to children by providing ongoing training, inspiration, and encouragement free of charge to local Sunday school staffs across the Eastern Diocese.
 The program takes place bi-annually at the Diocesan Center in New York City and at the St. Nersess Armenian Seminary.

 The Mardigian Institute was founded in 1978 and has trained more than 350 Sunday school educators.
 The program is organized by the staff of the Diocese’s Department of Youth and takes small groups of around 10 students at a time for one-week courses, which include demonstrations, lectures and discussions of Christian faith.

 Along with Alex and Marie Manoogian, Edward and Helen Mardigian were major benefactors of St. John's Armenian Church in Southfield, MI.